SAP-samples/btp-hyperscaler-extension/README.md

     To know more see [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator)

- ## Deploy the application into Kubernetes Cluster
+ ## Build and Deploy the application into Kubernetes Cluster

+ 1. Build the docker image of the fioriapp.

+    *cd btp-hyperscaler-extension/basicfioriapp

+    *docker build . -t <docker-username>/fioriapp -f Dockerfile

+    >Note: Replace <docker-username> with your username

+ 2. Push the docker image of the fioriapp to your Container Image Library.

+    *docker push <docker-username>/fioriapp

+    >Note: Replace <docker-username> with your username

+ 3. Update the docker image in the ./btp-hyperscaler-extension/k8s/deployment.yaml file.
+Line no 21

+    *Replace <docker-username> with your username

- 1. To deploy the **fioriapp** application in your cluster, you have to create a pod, which encapsulates the container and ensures that a specified quorum of running instances is fulfilled.
+ 4. To deploy the **fioriapp** application in your cluster, you have to create a pod, which encapsulates the container and ensures that a specified quorum of running instances is fulfilled.
 To do that, use the `deployment.yaml`.

- 2. Apply the resource file in your cluster to deploy the application.
+ 5. Apply the resource file in your cluster to deploy the application.

     ```bash
     kubectl apply -f https://github.com/SAP-samples/FioriApp-Hyperscaler/blob/master/k8s/deployment.yaml -n sapfiori
     ```

-3. Check that the status of the deployed application in your cluster is **Running**.
+ 6. Check that the status of the deployed application in your cluster is **Running**.

     ```Shell/Bash
     kubectl get pods -n sapfiori